Kids and Bear Safety

 Keeping dogs on leash will greatly reduce your chances of an encounter with a bear.
 Off-leash dogs pressure defensive behaviour from bears and can bring a bear back to you.
 More than half of all negative wildlife encounters involve off-leash dogs.

 Female black bears with cubs are especially timid.
-These vulnerable bears choose to live closer to areas occupied by people to stay safe from dominant male bears, who typically live in areas further away from humans.
-Black bear moms keep their cubs safe by sending them into a tree and retreating.
-If you meet a mom and cubs, remember to communicate that you are not a danger by being calm, using a soft, calm tone and slowly giving her family space.
+They are statistically the least likely to have a physical encounter with you, because the cubs rely on their mom, so she needs to stay safe.
+These vulnerable bears may choose to live closer to areas occupied by people to stay safe from dominant male bears, who typically live in areas further away from humans, and can be a danger to her cubs.
+Black bear moms keep their cubs safe by sending them into a tree and retreating until the danger has passed.
+If you meet

 What bear safety equipment should you bring with you when hiking: e.g bear bells, bear spray, bear bangers?
 On what types of hikes do you recommend to bring all that - only those leading into backcountry?
 (What is backcountry?)
 Given that all this bear safety equipment needs to be very readily available, how safe is it to have around young kids?